Vaginal Discharge without Itching

 - Normal or Physiological.

-- Abnormal or Pathological- due to some disease process.
+- Abnormal or Pathological- Abnormal vaginal discharge due to some disease process.

 Normal Vaginal Discharge without Itching

 Normal vaginal discharge that occurs at various times in a woman's life is thin and clear or faintly cloudy.
 It turns yellowish when dry.
-It may sometimes be seen as a stringy discharge sticking to your underwear.
-It does not smell and does not cause itching or burning of the vagina.
+It may sometimes be seen as a stringy discharge sticking to the underwear.
+It does not smell when wet but may have a faint musty smell when dry.
+It does not cause itching or burning of the vagina.

 Usually the amount of vaginal discharge is such as to just moisten the vaginal opening and to occasionally leave a stain on the undergarments.
 But it can be increased at certain times:

 At around the time of ovulation, the level of estrogen in the body increases, stimulating the glands of the cervix.
 These secrete large amounts of clear, watery fluid.
 The main function of this cervical discharge is to help any sperm deposited in the vagina to swim up through the uterus.
 This secretion is usually copius, thin and watery, clear with occasional specks of white. and quite stretchable.

 Since, ovulation occurs about 14 days after the last menstrual period, the secretions also increase at around this time.